Can Residential Cruisers Vote?

 All states are required by federal law to accept the FPCA.
 Note that the FPCA asks whether you “intend to return” to the U.S. This is mainly to qualify you for voting in local/state elections, not to hold you to any certain date or location that you might move “back” to.

 ACA estimates that as of 2022, there are 5.2 million U.S. citizens living and working abroad.
-Here is a direct link to their main voter information page.
+Here is a direct link to their main voter information page [May 2024: bad link removed, and I don’t find a similar page on their site anymore].
 If you are not registered currently, get on it!
 Some states require that you be registered at least a month before election day.

 Online Voting Assistance